ndunnett/CleanW11/README.md

 7. Reboot, enjoy Windows 11

 ### Optional: Remove Windows Defender
 Not recommended unless you really know what you're doing.
+Normal methods of disabling Windows Defender used for Windows 10 have so far proven ineffective, this script simply deletes it from the OS.
 Use at your own risk - this is not reversable.
 1. Place `DeleteWinDefender.sh` into the root of your Windows drive (ie. C:\)
 2. Boot from an external Linux OS (ie. Ubuntu on a USB drive)
 3. Navigate to your Windows drive